microsoft/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

 ## Bringing it all together

-For the Contoso Outdoor Company, we can create a function that searches through the catalog based on specific parameter, that is: product category, activity and cost of the product.
+For the Contoso Outdoor Company, we can create a function that searches through the catalog based on specific parameters, that is: product category, activity and cost of the product.

 First we will need to update the instructions with a description and sample catalog for the different products.
 Replace the existing instructions with: